tilezen/vector-datasource/CONTRIBUTING.md

 - Changing how features are selected from the database (requires tileserver restart)

 <div class='alert-message' style="color: #8a6d3b; background-color: #fcf8e3; padding: 15px; margin-bottom: 20px; border: 1px solid #faebcc; border-radius: 4px;">
-<b>Yellow call-outs</b> like this are meant to draw your attention to an important idea or distinction you should keep in mind.
+:warning: <b>Yellow call-outs</b> like this are meant to draw your attention to an important idea or distinction you should keep in mind.
 </div>

 Map database in Postgres stores data from OpenStreetMap and other projects like Natural Earth and Who's On First.